dextr-cloud/dextr-docs/docs/_pages/Historical-Reports-V2.md

 ![](Historical-Reports-V2/media/image7.png)

-On the next screen, you will select Enterprise + Q:
+On the next screen, you may select either option.

 ![](Historical-Reports-V2/media/image8.png)